Eyemusican/TenzinNamgay_02230307_DSO101_A4/readme.md

 ### Challenges Faced and Solutions

 #### Challenge 1: Docker Secrets vs Environment Variables
-**Issue**: I initially considered using environment variables for secrets but realized this wasn't secure enough.
+1. Issue: I initially considered using environment variables for secrets but realized this wasn't secure enough.

-**Solution**: I implemented Docker secrets mounting as files instead for better security.
+2. Solution: I implemented Docker secrets mounting as files instead for better security.

-**Why**: Files are more secure than environment variables which can be exposed in process lists.
+3. Why: Files are more secure than environment variables which can be exposed in process lists.

 #### Challenge 2: Jenkins Pipeline Windows Commands

-**Issue**: My pipeline needed to work on Windows Jenkins agent, but I was using Linux commands.
+1. Issue: My pipeline needed to work on Windows Jenkins agent, but I was using Linux commands.

-**Solution**: I used bat commands instead of sh commands throughout my Jenkinsfile.
+2. Solution: I used bat commands instead of sh commands throughout my Jenkinsfile.
 Implementation:

 ```